-Tecnoglass Inc.: Come For The 60% Upside, Stay For The 6% Yield
+Tecnoglass, Inc.: Come For The 60% Upside, Stay For The 6% Yield

 124%

 That is a pretty wide range.
-But the bottom line is that the downside is well-protected in this stock, while the upside is very high.
+But the bottom line is that the downside is well-protected in this stock while the upside is very high.
 If everything goes right, you double your money in a year.
 Even if nothing goes right, you still are not likely to lose money, and you get to enjoy a 6% dividend while you wait, which is surely the fattest yield going in a stock with the growth prospects of Tecnoglass.

 Risks

 The biggest risk in making an estimate like this based on management guidance is that management is wrong about the future.
-Last year is instructive in this regard: in the 2016 Q1 press release they guide for "total revenues to grow approximately 20% and Adjusted EBITDA to increase to $85 million."
-In the event, revenues grew 28% but EBITDA only came in at $69 million: I believe management underestimated the growth in operating expenses they would incur.
-My impression is that they have a better handle on their estimates this year, and the wisdom to give a range rather than a number.
+Last year is instructive in this regard: in the 2016 Q1 press release, it guides for "total revenues to grow approximately 20% and Adjusted EBITDA to increase to $85 million."
+In the event, revenues grew 28% but EBITDA only came in at $69 million: I believe management underestimated the growth in operating expenses it would incur.
+My impression is that it has a better handle on its estimates this year, and the wisdom to give a range rather than a number.
 The impression one gets from Tecnoglass management, quite generally, is of competent and well-intentioned businessmen who nevertheless experience a learning curve handling the unfamiliar customs of American financial reporting.

 If you knock Adjusted EBITDA down to $75 million and leave everything else in the bear case the same, you get a 10% loss from present levels.